TimmyHunter007/DnDGames/README.md

 # D&D DM Toolkit - Node.js Version

-A comprehensive web application designed specifically for Dungeon Masters to manage their D&D campaigns.
-Each feature has its own dedicated page for better organization and user experience.
+A comprehensive web application designed specifically for Dungeon Masters to manage multiple D&D campaigns.
+Each campaign has its own isolated data, and each feature has its own dedicated page for better organization and user experience.

+## ✨ New: Multi-Campaign Support!

+Manage multiple D&D campaigns simultaneously!
+Each campaign maintains completely separate data:
+- **Campaign Selector**: Quick dropdown in the navigation bar to switch between campaigns
+- **Campaign Manager**: Dedicated page to create, edit, and manage campaigns
+- **Data Isolation**: Each campaign has its own NPCs, enemies, items, sessions, and more
+- **Import/Export**: Share data between campaigns or create backups
+- **Easy Migration**: Automatic migration of existing data to campaign structure

 ## Features